MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 c) The amount of time the time investor spends with the specified groups.

-On the "person" side of the query, PersonIds map to "collaborators" groups on the group side.
-For group-to-group queries, the Time investor groups map to "collaborators" groups.
+On the "person" side of the query, PersonIds map to groups of "collaborators" on the group side.
+For group-to-group queries, the Time investor groups map to the groups of "collaborators."

 In person-to-group queries, the query output (.csv file) includes column headers with single rows for each unique pairing of an individual in the time investor group with any collaborator in the collaborator group during the time periods that the person has collaborated with that group.

 For example, PersonId of P1 collaborated with group G1 in weeks one and three of the specified month.
-Assuming that you run a person-to-group query by selecting "week" as the _Group by_ option (*How do you want to group the people who collaborated with the time investors?*) in the _Time investors_ section, rows are created for (P1, G1) in weeks one and three only.
+Assuming that you run a person-to-group query by selecting "week" as the *Group by* option (*How do you want to group the people who collaborated with the time investors?*) in the **Time investors** section, rows are created for (P1, G1) in weeks one and three only.

 ![Table of columns](../images/WpA/Use/personId.png)